CasparCG/server/README.md

 COMMON SYSTEM REQUIREMENTS FOR WINDOWS AND LINUX
 ------------------------------------------------

-- Intel processor capable of using SSSE3 instructions.
-  Please refer to
-  http://en.wikipedia.org/wiki/SSSE3 for a complete list.
-  While AMD processors might work, CasparCG Server has only been tested on Intel processors.

-- A graphics card (GPU) capable of OpenGL 3.0 is required.
+- A graphics card (GPU) capable of OpenGL 4.5 is required.
-  We strongly recommend that you use a separate graphics card, and avoid using the built-in GPU that exists in many CPUs.
-Your playback performance might suffer if using a built-in GPU.

 SYSTEM REQUIREMENTS FOR WINDOWS
 -------------------------------